HaraldoFilho/fedora_reinstall/README.md

 # Fedora Reinstall

-Scripts to be executed after a [Fedora](https://getfedora.org) reinstallation to restore the system to the previous state.
+Scripts to be executed after a [Fedora 34](https://getfedora.org) reinstallation to restore the system to the previous state.

 ## System